fancylukanator/dittoapp/README.md

 3) Close your workspace.
 At the end of the day get rid of the clutter and close your workspaces!

    ![Alt Text](https://media.giphy.com/media/QLkdSmbvb2rbMHemKu/giphy.gif)

+To download the app, click packages to your right and download the 'ditto.zip' file.

+Note: This repo only hosts the app package, to see source code head over to https://github.com/fancylukanator/workenvironment/tree/main